Xuefeng-Zhu/SheetSQL/README.md

 10. ORDER BY
 11. LIMIT

+I add an advanced feature called fast select.
+The way to use it is to select the range of table want to query.
+Run SQL query by using key word RANGE for FROM source.
+And the query will perform on the range you selected.
+The reason I want to delevep this advanced feature is prodive a convient way to run query on the result returned by previous SQL Query.

+##Example
 A long example can be
 SELECT DISTINCT a+1, b, MIN(c) FROM table1 JOIN table 2 WHERE (a = 1 AND b  LIKE  '%dads') OR c IN  (SELECT c FROM table4) GROUP BY a,b HAVING AVG(c) > 5 AND MAX(c) < 10 ORDER BY a DESC LIMIT 20  UNION SELECT a+1, b, MIN(c) FROM table 3 GROUP BY a,b
 I also have provided examples in the sheet for legible statement.

 The way to run the SQL statement is to click SQL in the menu OR Type =SQL() directly in cell.

+##Thanks
 I use two github open source projects for the parser. https://github.com/dsferruzza/simpleSqlParser to parse Insert, Update, Delete Statement https://github.com/forward/sql-parser to parse Select statement I also use code from homework2, but I modify and rewrite most of them.

-I add an advanced feature called fast select.
-The way to use it is to select the range of table want to query.
-Run SQL query by using key word RANGE for FROM source.
-And the query will perform on the range you selected.
-The reason I want to delevep this advanced feature is prodive a convient way to run query on the result returned by previous SQL Query.

-The link to the project is https://docs.google.com/spreadsheet/ccc?key=0AlMMHFOg-bRZdHlJSlV5VXpfbElZSHY2c05iem5mR3c&usp=sharing
+The link to the project is [demo](https://docs.google.com/spreadsheet/ccc?key=0AlMMHFOg-bRZdHlJSlV5VXpfbElZSHY2c05iem5mR3c&usp=sharing)

-dasda